rt15/rt15_portable_runtime/doc/coding_style_guide.md

 * No need to align variables names.
 * All variables must be declared at the beginning of functions, but they can be assigned.
+* The variable returned by a function is called ret.

 # Curly brackets

 * Only functions opening curly brackets are on a new line.
 * Curly brackets are optional for one line blocks.
+* It is OK to put a goto in the same line of a if statement (in case of multiple if/goto).